 So, focus on surfacing those underlying emotional triggers that may evolve slowly but don’t dramatically shift.
 Then, craft a story that’s much bigger than the do-or-die odds of new product success.
 And bring that story to life in redefined brand-relevant experiences that provide meaningful context for products and services rather than letting them hang out there all alone.

-Is the risk to irresistible force or an immovable object?
+Is risk an irresistible force or an immovable object?
 It’s irresistible in that nothing new is ever certain.
 But immovable?
 We’d like to think that with the right tools, we can certainly push it around.blog comments powered by Disqus